-According to the CDC,”The period between becoming infected and becoming sick is usually around 1 week.
+The Cyclospora parasite requires time (days to weeks) after being passed in a bowel movement to become contagious to other humans, which makes human to human direct infection difficult.
+Instead, the parasite contaminates food or water and is then consumed, thereafter with an incubation period of days to weeks it presents with a prolonged illness, often noted by the ebb and flow (recurrence) of acute symptoms for 100 days or more.
+According to the CDC, “the period between becoming infected and becoming sick is usually around 1 week.
 Cyclospora infects the small intestine (bowel) and usually causes watery diarrhea, with frequent, sometimes explosive, bowel movements.
 Other common symptoms include loss of appetite, weight loss, gut cramps/pain, bloating, increased gas, nausea, and tiredness.
 Vomiting, body aches, fever, headache, and other flu-like symptoms might be noted.
 Some men and women that are infected with Cyclospora don’t have any signs.”
+Symptoms may include:

-Many U.S. laboratories do not usually test for Cyclospora, even if stool is analyzed for parasites, and so the CDC said healthcare professionals need to specifically arrange testing for Cyclospora.
-Testing could be performed via ova and parasite examination, using molecular approaches or via a gastrointestinal pathogen panel evaluation.
+According to the CDC, “health care providers must think about a diagnosis of cyclosporiasis in patients with protracted or remitting-relapsing diarrheal illness.”
+But because most U.S. laboratories do not test for Cyclospora, even if stool is analyzed for parasites, the CDC has noted that healthcare professionals need to specifically arrange testing for Cyclospora – a Cyclospora screen.
+Testing can be performed via ova and parasite examination, using molecular approaches, or via a gastrointestinal pathogen panel evaluation.

 Since Cyclosporiasis is a nationally notifiable disease, healthcare professionals must report suspected and confirmed cases of disease to public health jurisdictions.